Back to all articles

 How expensive is downtime at this site?

-If loss of cooling creates client discomfort, operational disruption, server risk, medicine-storage concerns, or revenue loss, stronger cover is usually justified.
+If loss of cooling creates occupant discomfort, operational disruption, server risk, medicine-storage concerns, or revenue loss, stronger cover is usually justified.

 How old is the equipment?